Mahmud715/CNN-ResNet50-chest-xray-pneumonia-detection/README.md

 ---

 ## 📊 Results Summary
-Refer to the project report for detailed performance tables, confusion matrices, and external-sample inference examples.
 Visuals and quantitative metrics demonstrate the model’s high training accuracy (98.1%) and test accuracy (67.8%), along with discussion of overfitting and generalization limitations.

 ---